gisner/BayesianNW/README.md

 # BayesianNW
 Found this old C++ Bayesian Network program I wrote as part of an AI class back in 2012.

-.txt files are input files :)
+The three .txt files are sample input files :)